PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 5. Zip/Postal code

-It's possible to sort the ZIP code by asc or desc.
+It's possible to sort by zip code asc or desc and search by zip code.

 7. State